 Welcome to Wicklow Mountains

-The highest peak in the range, Lugnaquilla (924m), is really more of a very large hill, but that hardly matters here.
-This vast granite intrusion, an upwelling of molten rock that solidified some 400 million years ago, was shaped during the ice ages into the schist-capped mountains visible today.
-The peaks are marvellously desolate and as raw as only nature can be.
-Between the mountains are a number of deep glacial valleys – most notably Glenmacnass, Glenmalure and Glendalough – while corrie lakes such as Lough Bray Upper and Lower, and Lough Tay, gouged by ice at the head of the glaciers, complete the wild topography.
+The highest peak in the range, Lugnaquilla (924m), is really more of a very large hill.
+The vast granite intrusion, an upwelling of molten rock that solidified some 400 million years ago, was shaped during the ice ages into the schist-capped mountains visible today.
+The wild topography is marvellously desolate and raw.
+Between the mountains are a number of deep glacial valleys – most notably Glenmacnass, Glenmalure and Glendalough – and corrie lakes such as Lough Bray Upper and Lower, and Lough Tay, gouged by ice at the head of the glaciers.